 The school can and should take advantage of the many resources out there to assist schools with preparing themselves for getting the school ICT ready.
 The Laptop for Teachers project is a government sponsored project intended to provide educators with Laptops.
 Microsoft’s Partners in Learning programme, has a great set of resources to assist teachers get on top of technology.
 Their School Technology Innovation Centre (STIC), located at SciBono is a wonderful resource for infrastructure.
 While I have not yet met the folk from Tablet Academy, I have been impressed with their advice on Twitter.
 They offer a free consultancy service.
 Last but not least, don’t forget SchoolNet .
 With over 20 years’ experience in schools, they are an invaluable resource.

-Computing at schools should never be about the technology.
 Students behind screens or teachers projecting a multimedia presentation do not necessarily mean that learning is taking place.
 Computers might enable good teaching, but incorrectly used, their capacity to distract is great.
 If the schools goals are clear, an educator, and not a technician is leading the project and the leadership of the school can see how ICT infrastructure could be another building block in accomplishing those goals, then the school may see results from their spending on ICT.